 Environmental Enforcement Officers visit schools and community groups to give talks as part of our commitment to teaching local people about the importance of handling litter responsibly.
 If you are interested in arranging a talk, please contact the Environmental Enforcement Team on 01695 577177.

 We can also help voluntary groups, schools and parish councils with small-scale, local environmental campaigns.
-Contact the Recycling & Waste Management Officer on 01695 577177 for further details.
+Contact Street Scene Services on 01695 577177 for further details.